 - Describe Plato's "Allegory of the Cave".
 What happens to those who return to the cave?
 Are they welcomed back?
 Why should those freed from the cave return to its depths?
-Will those outside the cave want to return? - 2.
-In response to his accusers in the Apology, Socrates characterizes (on pages 26-29) his activity of philosophy by beginning with a story about a visit to the Oracle at Delphi by his friend Chaerephon.
+Will those outside the cave want to return? - In response to his accusers in the Apology, Socrates characterizes (on pages 26-29) his activity of philosophy by beginning with a story about a visit to the Oracle at Delphi by his friend Chaerephon.

 What does Chaerephon ask the Oracle and what is the Oracle's response?
 How does Socrates respond to the Oracle's claim?
 What does he learn from doing this?
-Why does this make Socrates unpopular? - 3.
-Socrates claims (on pages 33-36 & 41) he will never cease to practice philosophy, even under pain of death.
-What reasons does he give for this?
-How does the importance Socrates attaches to philosophy and the method he uses to practice it exemplify the role of conflict for a transformational leader as suggested by James MacGregor Burns? - 4.
-Was Socrates a leader?
+Why does this make Socrates unpopular?

+- 3. Socrates claims (on pages 33-36 & 41) he will never cease to practice philosophy, even under pain of death.
+What reasons does he give for this? - 4.
+The "Allegory of the Cave" is typically understood as an allegory about education, however, it also seems to offer perspectives about leadership-especially when combined with the Apology's understanding of the vital role Socrates plays in Athenian society.